puppetlabs/puppetlabs-apache/README.md

 Pass a string of custom configuration directives to be placed at the end of the directory configuration.

+#####`directoryindex`

+Set a DirectoryIndex directive, to set the list of resources to look for, when the client requests an index of the directory by specifying a / at the end of the directory name..

 #####`docroot`

 Provides the DocumentRoot directive, identifying the directory Apache serves files from.